-Under the Takeda Collaboration Agreement and unless we otherwise agree jointly with Takeda, we will be responsible, at our cost, for conducting activities relating to pre-IND development of biologic products directed to the three identified targets and enabled by our BBB delivery technology targeting transferrin receptor during the applicable option period.
+Under the Takeda Collaboration Agreement and unless we otherwise agreed jointly with Takeda, we will be responsible, at our cost, for conducting activities relating to pre-IND development of biologic products directed to the three identified targets and enabled by our BBB delivery technology targeting transferrin receptor during the applicable option period.
 The option period continues for each target until the first biologic product candidate directed to the relevant target is IND-ready or about five years after selection of the target, whichever is earlier.

 Takeda is obligated to pay us up to an aggregate of \$25.0 million with respect to each of the three programs under the Takeda Collaboration Agreement directed to a target and based upon the achievement of certain preclinical milestone events, up to \$75.0 million in total, of which \$5.0 million was received when the Takeda Collaboration Agreement became effective.
-Additional payments totaling \$10.0 million became due based on the achievement of certain preclinical milestone events in 2018, of which \$5.0 million was received in November 2018 and \$5.0 million was received in February 2019.
+Additional payments totaling \$26.0 million have become due based on the achievement of certain preclinical milestone events, of which \$10.0 million was received by December 31, 2020, and an additional \$8.0 million was received in January 2021.